 Highlights from this webinar include:

-- Reveal Biosciences specializes in data-driven pathology.
+- Reveal Biosciences specializes in data powered pathology.
 The company offers a range of histopathology, immunohistochemistry (IHC), in situ hybridization (ISH), whole slide imaging and advanced image analysis services.

 - Reveal’s computational team develops data-driven machine learning technology for the analysis of whole slide pathology images.
 This technology is used to generate quantitative data from pathology samples for preclinical research, clinical trials, and as decision support tools to assist pathologists diagnosing patients.